 In order to rely on the CO categorical hot-spot finding as part of their project-level conformity determination (40 CFR 93.116(a) and 93.123(a)), a project's parameters must fall within the acceptable range of modeled parameters.
-This means that for a project with multiple intersections, the project sponsors should follow section 4 in EPA's, "Guideline for Modeling Carbon Monoxide from Roadway Intersections" to select the highest volume and worst level of service intersections for analysis.
+This means that for a project with multiple intersections, the project sponsors should follow Section 4 in EPA's, "Guideline for Modeling Carbon Monoxide from Roadway Intersections" to select the highest volume and worst level of service intersections for analysis.
 Once the intersection(s) are identified, the project sponsor will need to look at each approach within the intersection(s) separately to compare to the acceptable ranges to rely on the CO categorical hot-spot finding.

 Project sponsors have two options for determining if their project falls within the acceptable range: 1) they can use the table in the appendix, "PROJECT PARAMETERS AND ACCEPTABLE RANGES FOR CO CATEGORICAL HOT-SPOT FINDING"; or 2) they can enter their project information into FHWA's web based tool.
-In either case, the acceptable ranges are the same and based on the modeling details summarized above.
+In either case, the acceptable ranges are the same and are based on the modeling details summarized above.
 Each approach within the intersection and all intersections requiring analysis must fall within the acceptable range for all the parameters in order to rely on the CO categorical hot-spot finding.
 If one or more parameters are outside the acceptable range for any of the intersection approaches analyzed, then the project sponsor will not be able to rely on the CO categorical hot spot finding.
 Below is a list of data needed to compare a project to the parameters in this appendix or to be entered into FHWA's web based tool, so the tool can compare the project information to the parameters.
+Additional details on these data are available in the Technical Document that supports the Finding.

-Data needed for Reliance on CO categorical hot-spot finding
+Data needed for reliance on CO categorical hot-spot finding

-- Ensure the project is in a CO maintenance area - Ensure the project is in an urban area - Ensure the project is in a state other than California - Determine which intersection(s) within the project would need a hot-spot analysis - Identify traffic and geometric design data from the NEPA documentation for each approach of the intersection(s) needing to be analyzed - Identify the analysis year when a CO hot-spot analysis would be completed for the project - Determine the offset distance of closest receptors from the edge of pavement - Identify the ambient temperature - Determine CO background concentrations in the project area - Ensure a persistence factor 0.7 or less for the project area
+- Ensure the project is in a CO maintenance area - Ensure the project is in an urban area - Ensure the project is in a state other than California - Determine which intersection(s) within the project would need a hot-spot analysis - Identify traffic and geometric design data from the NEPA documentation for each approach of the intersection(s) needing to be analyzed - Identify the analysis year when a CO hot-spot analysis would be completed for the project - Determine the offset distance of closest receptors from the edge of pavement - Identify the ambient temperature - Determine CO background concentrations in the project area - Ensure a persistence factor 0.7 or less for the project area within the acceptable range in the appendix or as shown through FHWA's web based tool, the existing interagency consultation and public involvement processes would still be used to consider the CO categorical hot-spot finding for a particular project.

 Reliance on the CO categorical hot-spot finding is subject to interagency consultation and the public involvement requirements under NEPA and the conformity rule (40 CFR 93.105).
-Even if a project falls within the acceptable range in the appendix or as shown through FHWA's web based tool, the existing interagency consultation and public involvement processes would still be used to consider the CO categorical hot-spot finding for a particular project.
+Even if a project falls